 Veterans with a history of military asbestos exposure should permanently monitor their health, as the risk of developing a serious disease remains high throughout their entire life

-As the VA deems only diseases which occur as a consequence of military asbestos exposure disabilities, veterans without a proper diagnosis are not eligible for financial compensation and thereby cannot file a claim in this regard.
+As the VA deems only diseases that occur as a consequence of military asbestos exposure disabilities, veterans without a proper diagnosis are not eligible for financial compensation and thereby cannot file a claim in this regard.
 Nevertheless, if you know for a fact that you were subjected to asbestos exposure while serving, you should closely monitor your health, as you are at high risk of developing a related illness anytime in the future.
 After inhalation or ingestion, asbestos fibers cause inflammation and tissue scarring gradually, hence the long latency period diseases such as mesothelioma and lung cancer have.
 It usually takes between 10 and 50 years for the damage asbestos produces to internal organs to turn into a disease per se.
 Therefore, if you have a history of asbestos exposure, you are unfortunately susceptible to becoming ill for the rest of your life.

 It is also important to know that symptoms rarely show up in the early phase.
 When veterans begin experiencing physical distress, it typically means that their disease has become quite severe.
 For this reason, timely detection is crucial.
 Veterans who know they were exposed to asbestos in the military are strongly advised to undergo a thorough medical examination every year, regardless of whether they currently have symptoms.
 Keeping a close eye on your health will help you avoid being diagnosed with a serious disease when it is too advanced to respond to treatment.